BDC Hamburger Icon

 • Missed deadlines

-Errors and omissions insurance covers clients’ claims of wrongdoing made during the policy period.
-Policies are usually arranged on a claims-made basis, wherein insurance coverage applies only to claims that are made during the policy period.
-A typical errors and omissions insurance policy protects the insured against financial loss that arises from a claim made during the policy period for a covered error, omission or inaccurate advice that takes place in the conduct of the insured’s professional business.
+Policies are usually arranged on a claims-made basis, wherein insurance coverage applies only to claims made during the policy period.
+A typical E&O insurance policy protects the insured against financial loss that arises from a claim made during the policy period for a covered error, omission or inaccurate advice that takes place in the conduct of the insured’s professional business.

 Covered costs

 Liability claims can be very expensive and could force you to close your business.
-Legal expenses can be in the thousands of dollars, and being found legally at fault or agreeing to settle out of court may require you to pay a large sum out of pocket.
-Errors and omissions insurance helps you cover the following expenses:
+Legal expenses can be in the thousands of dollars and being found legally at fault or agreeing to settle out of court may require you to pay a large sum out of pocket.
+E&O insurance helps you cover the following expenses.

 • Court costs